 Women are Disconnected from the Bible

 With increased responsibilities and health risks with new strains of COVID, women are experiencing the mental and spiritual health risks of social disconnection.
-Churches must find unique ways to help women connect, with one another and with the Bible.
+Churches must find unique ways to help women connect with the Bible.

-Women’s engagement with the Bible has gone down significantly since the onset of COVID.
-Dr. Nicole Martin, VP of Church Engagement at American Bible Society, talked about this during a recent Ministry Pivot live stream.
+Women’s engagement with the Bible has decreased significantly since the onset of COVID.
+Dr. Nicole Martin, VP of Church Engagement at the American Bible Society, discussed this during a recent Ministry Pivot live stream.

-In this blog, we will share with you twelve ways to help women (and anyone, really) connect during this time of disconnection.
+This blog will share twelve ways to help women (and anyone, really) connect during this time of disconnection.

 12 Ways Your Church Can Help Women Connect in a Disconnected Time